-Speaking and understanding like a historian
+Using historical language like a historian

-Interpretation
+Knowledge and Interpretation

-Using clues about the past like a historian
+Looking at clues about the past like a historian

 INTENT

 At Hopping Hill Primary School, our pupils will be delivered a history curriculum which is engaging, interesting and creative.
 History will provide the children with the opportunities to learn about historical figures, events and dates from their own country's rich history as well as the wider world.